Babacar29/certification-exercises/README.md

 [[Back to table of contents]](#table-of-contents)

 ### ii.
 Export data to a MySQL database from HDFS using Sqoop
-The export tool exports a set of files from HDFS back to an RDBMS. *The target table must already exist in the database.* The input files are read and parsed into a set of records according to the user-specified delimiters.
+The export tool exports a set of files from HDFS back to an RDBMS.
+The input files are read and parsed into a set of records according to the user-specified delimiters.

 The default operation is to transform these into a set of *INSERT* statements that inject the records into the database.
 In `--update mode`, Sqoop will generate *UPDATE* statements that replace existing records in the database.